AvaAvarai/HB_GEN/README.md

   - Features: 784 (28×28 original pixels)
   - Classes: 10 digits (0-9)

+## References

+Algorithms used for HB generation from: [Visual Knowledge Discovery with General Line Coordinates](refs/VKD_with_GLC.pdf)

 ## License

 This project is licensed for free commercial and personal use under the [MIT License](LICENSE).